timmcginley/41936/Subjects/Architecture/index.md

 ## Your chief consultant can support you with
 In the project you will be supported by the chief consutlant with the following:

-* Understanding the role of the architect
+* Understanding the role of the architect in a multidisiplinary design team
 * Space planning and zoning
-* Fire safety and evacuation
+* Guidance on who to talk to for fire safety design and evacuation support
 * Facade design
 * Design tutorials and crits
 * Advice on interdisciplinary design
 * Introduction to Universal Design Principles
 * Detail drawings (Part D)
-* Inspiration from some real world examples
+* Real building inspiration

 ## You will need to independently learn

 * Work in BIM / Design software to develop your designs
-* Develop the interfaces between the disciplines in your team.
+* Develop supportive, productive and respectful interfaces between the disciplines in your team.
-* Work out the questions you need to ask in consultancy sessions.
+* Determine the questions you need to ask in consultancy sessions.
-* Work out how to keep the team moving so that they are not sitting around waiting for you.
+* How to keep the team moving so that they are not sitting around waiting for you.

 ## Assignments
 This advice needs to be integrated into the overall requirements of each assignment.